FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

-Fig.~\ref{fig:rollout} shows the roll-out scheme applied to the overdamped Langevin SDE with Mueller's potential.
-The visualization in Fig.~\ref{fig:Mueller_visual} shows the FMint-SDE correction for $t \in [0, 0.05]$.
+Fig.~\ref{fig:rollout} displays the results of the roll-out scheme applied to the OLD-Mueller.
+Fig.~\ref{fig:Mueller_visual} shows the FMint-SDE correction for $t \in [0, 0.05]$.
 Applying the roll-out scheme described in Section~\ref{sec:rollout}, we obtained the FMint-SDE correction for $t \in [0, 0.1]$.
-The trajectory of the coarse solution for $t \in [0.05, 0.1]$ deviates more from the fine-grained solution than for $t \in [0, 0.05]$, while FMint-SDE under the roll-out scheme maintains its performance.
+The trajectory of the coarse solution for $t \in [0.05, 0.1]$ deviates from the fine solution more than it does for $t \in [0, 0.05]$.
+By contrast, FMint-SDE under the roll-out scheme maintains its performance.

-\subsubsection{Error dependence on the fine-tuning training data size}
+{ Fig.~\ref{fig:rollout_AMD} reports AMD error for all test systems under the roll-out scheme.
+All trajectories are simulated for 500 time steps, which requires 10 applications of the roll-out scheme.
+FMint-SDE achieves significant improvement over the coarse solver across most systems, often reducing errors by multiple folds and, in several cases, by nearly an order of magnitude.
+Unsurprisingly, the improvement for the stochastic Lorenz and predator-prey systems is marginal due to the chaotic nature of its drift field, resulting in the divergence of close trajectories for the corresponding ODE. }

-Here, we examine the size effect of the fine-tuning training data on FMint-SDE's performance.
-We test the fine-tuning training sets consisting of\\ $N \in \{5, 50, 100, 250, 500, 1000, 5000\}$ trajectories.
-We fine-tune the model for 1000 or 2000 iterations, depending on the system, while keeping the number of fine-tuning iterations constant for each system, regardless of the value of $N$.
+\subsection{Error dependence on the fine-tuning training data size}

+Here, we examine the effect of the size of the fine-tuning training data on FMint-SDE's performance.
+We test the fine-tuning training sets consisting of $N \in \{5, 50, 100, 250, 500, 1000, 5000\}$ trajectories.
+We fine-tune the model for 1000 or 2000 iterations, depending on the system, while keeping the number of fine-tuning iterations constant for each system, regardless of $N$.
 Fig.~\ref{fig:error_vs_samples} shows the AMD~\eqref{eq:AMD} and MAD~\eqref{eq:MAD} errors in the log scale with respect to the fine-tuning size $N$.
-The tables and error plots of MAE and RMSE versus fine-tuning size $N$ are shown in Figure SM19 in the Supplementary Material.
+Figure SM20 displays error plots of MAE and RMSE versus fine-tuning set size $N$.